There it was, my beautiful yard sale find was now sitting in the garage, with anything and everything piled on top of it.

 You can even try changing your dining room table to an angle and see how much of a different feel it adds.

-So if you are feeling the winter blues and wanting to give your home a fresh feel.
+So if you are feeling the winter blues and want to give your home a fresh feel try these tips below.

 Try swapping your furniture pieces into different areas of your home.